Skip to main content

 • make up a dance to music and sing/clap to favourite songs

-• identifying and creating repeating patterns (red, blue, red, blue)
+• identify and create repeating patterns (red, blue, red, blue)

-• understanding pattern rules, such as ‘alternating colours’ or ‘adding 2 each time’.
+• understand pattern rules, such as ‘alternating colours’ or ‘adding 2 each time’.

 Important words